 The Measles, Mumps, Rubella (“MMR”) vaccine can cause various adverse reactions and injuries including shoulder injuries, Encephalitis, Encephalomyelitis ("ADEM"), Anaphylaxis, and among other injuries.
 The MMR shot is frequently given to children and adults throughout their lifetime at different stages.
 Consequently, injuries can and do happen.
-If you or a loved one has been injured, you may be entitled to compensation from a federal program called the National Vaccine Injury Compensation Trust Fund.
+If you or a loved one has suffered from a MMR vaccine injury, you may be entitled to compensation from a federal program called the National Vaccine Injury Compensation Trust Fund.

 The MMR vaccine is administered to prevent measles, mumps, and rubella.
 Generally, children receive two doses of the MMR vaccine.
 The first MMR dosage is normally administered between 12 and 15 months old.
 The second MMR vaccine dose is administered to children between four (4) and six (6) years old.
 It may be given earlier, but only after 28 days have passed since the first MMR vaccine dose.
 In some cases, the MMR vaccine will be administered to the child later in life in lieu of the child being transferred antibodies from the mother during birth which can diminish the effects of the MMR vaccine up until 12 months after birth.